-Over the past three years, the Weinberg Foundation has approved nearly 300 grants totaling more than $112 million toward programs, services, and capital projects serving the Jewish community within the United States and overseas.
-Of these grants, 156 were $50,000 or more.
+Over the past three years, the Weinberg Foundation has approved grants totaling $120 million, of which 153 were $50,000 or more, serving the Jewish community within the United States and overseas.

 Support for Holocaust Survivors

 Over the past two decades, the Foundation has provided $24 million to organizations serving Holocaust survivors throughout North America.
 In 2010, the Foundation created the Weinberg Holocaust Survivors Emergency Assistance Fund with a five-year, $10 million grant to the Conference on Jewish Material Claims Against Germany (Claims Conference).
 An additional $4 million grant extended emergency assistance through 2016 for Holocaust survivors residing in North America.
 Emergency services include food, health care, and transportation.